-The board must be installed carefully and with precision of the connectors on the locations EXT.1 and/or EXT.2 of the Tyness.
+The board must be installed on the connectors on the locations EXT.1 and/or EXT.2 of the Tyness.

-The wires must be inserted carefully into the terminals.
+The wires must be inserted into the terminals.

 The inputs must be configured via the switch in 0-10V (switch in low position) or in 4-20 mA (switch in high position).

 A serigraphy in the bottom right corner of the board gives a reminder of the configuration of the switches.
 The far left switch corresponds to input 1, the second to input 2, etc.

 The board is configured with the Tyness Configurator software.